passlab/omptrace/README.md

 # OMPTrace for tracing and visualizing OpenMP program execution
+A simple tool for tracing and visualizing OpenMP program execution, check [SC18 OpenMP booth talk for an overview](https://www.openmp.org/wp-content/uploads/SC18_OpenMPBoothTalk_YonghongYan.pdf).

+## Features
+ 1. Trace program execution using OMPT callback,
+ 1. Time stamp and calcualte elapsed time for parallel regions, worksharing, etc,
+ 1. Collect PAPI counters in each traced event
+ 1. Output the events and measurement data for a parallel region
+ 1. Output measurement data (elapsed time, and PAPI counters) in CSV file
+ 1. Dump all the traces to the graphml file for visualization

 ## Prerequisite
 OpenMP implementation that supports OMPT interface, which is the [LLVM OpenMP runtime](https://github.com/llvm-mirror/openmp.git).